rhythmagency/render-page-to-file/README.md

 This is really useful, for example, when you want to give an editor the ability to update pages that need to be static files (e.g., a 500 error page).

-# Status
-Working.
-Still planning to release as an Umbraco package.

 # Usage Instructions
+First, install the Umbraco package: https://our.umbraco.org/projects/developer-tools/render-page-to-file

-First, create the data type in the Umbraco developer section:
+Next, create the data type in the Umbraco developer section:

 ![Data Type](assets/images/1-datatype.png?raw=true "Data Type")